My Mission

 Curiosity

 I love curiosity!
 All behavior makes sense when you understand the context.
-Survivors often struggle with chronic shame about the behaviors that have helped them to survive.
-Parents struggle to make sense of their children’s behavior and their own.
+Some of my clients struggle with chronic shame about the behaviors that have helped them to survive.
+Parents can struggle to make sense of their children’s behavior and their own.
 Curiosity allows us to view ourselves and others with compassion.

 04